ldurback/IndefiniteMultiIntegrals/README.md

 The indefinite integral of any other differential is equal to the sum of the indefinite integrals of its elementary differentials.

+# Note

+By my definition of differentials and indefinite integrals, any indefinite integral has 0 scalar term.

-# Forming a Definite Integral from the Indefinite Multiple Integral
+# Forming a Definite (Multiple) Integral from the Indefinite (Multiple) Integral

 Consider a rank-n differential.
-(We'll assume that its parameters are x_1 to x_n) and form its indefinite integral I(x_1, ..., x_n)
+(We'll assume that its parameters are x_1 to x_n) and form its indefinite n-integral I(x_1, ..., x_n)

 Next, consider any (oriented) n-volume in the domain of the differential, and approximate it as an (oriented) n-volume that is aligned with the grid.

-To evaluate the definite integral of the differential over this approximated n-volume, simply evaluate I(x_1, ..., x_n) at each corner of the approximated n-volume's boundary, and alternately add and subtract each value.
+To evaluate the definite n-integral of the differential over this approximated n-volume, simply evaluate I(x_1, ..., x_n) at each corner of the approximated n-volume's boundary, and alternately add and subtract each value.

 # Examples